edgedb/easy-edgedb/chapter9/index.md

 Okay, let's do the migration and then read the rest of the introduction for this chapter.
 It continues to explain what Lucy is up to:

 > ...She chooses to marry Arthur Holmwood, and says sorry to the other two.
 The other two men are sad, but fortunately the three men become friends with each other.
 Dr. Seward is depressed and tries to concentrate on his work.
 He is a psychiatrist who works in an asylum close to a large mansion called Carfax not far outside London.
 Inside the asylum is a strange man named Renfield that Dr. Seward finds most interesting.
 Renfield is sometimes calm, sometimes completely crazy, and Dr. Seward doesn't know why he changes his mood so quickly.
-Also, Renfield seems to believe that he can get power from living things by eating them.
+Also, Renfield seems to believe that he can get power from living things by eating them?!
 He's not a vampire, but seems to act similar sometimes.

 Oops!
 Looks like Lucy doesn't have three lovers anymore.
 We will have to remove her as a lover from the other two gentlemen.
 We'll just give them a sad empty set.